confiwent/merina/README.md

 ```

 Then, wait patiently and mannually interrupt the training (```Ctrl + C``` in the terminal) when the valid results converges.
 Cross your fingers!!!

+## Comments

+- The script ```imrl_light.py``` is a variant that employs lightweight neural networks to build the VAE and policy network.
+Because it is an unfinished version, some problems may arise if you use it to train the models.